 Each household is assigned one reserved carport spot.
 See the Carport and Parking Regulations for details.

 The other parking spots are unassigned.
 Please be considerate of your neighbors when parking.

 Pets are welcome in the cluster, but please be a responsible pet owner.
 Keep your dog on a leash in the common areas, and pick up after your dog.

-Trash is collected on Tuesdays and Fridays.
+Trash is collected on Mondays and Thursday.

 For household hazardous waste, see the Fairfax County website.